McCarthy's plans for impeachment don't appear to be tamping down shutdown threat

 Hours after his Tuesday announcement, members of the House Freedom Caucus insisted that the impeachment inquiry isn't changing their calculations on spending.

-Rep. Tom Cole, R-Okla., said McCarthy expressed concerns about having the votes to pass any stop-gap bill to avoid a shutdown but was focused on the immediate task of passing some additional bills.
-Of the 12 annual appropriations bills, the House has passed just one largely along party lines.

 House leaders planned to move ahead with the spending process on Wednesday by holding votes on funding for the Department of Defense.
-But by midday, the plan was starting to crumble, signaling that factions in the conference are still far apart.
-The Senate is voting this week on a package of three funding bills that are expected to get bipartisan support.
+But by midday, the plan was starting to crumble.

 Today the House Freedom Caucus took an official position on a continuing resolution to fund the government if the appropriations process is not complete by September 30th: pic.twitter.com/j6KRTLPUBq— House Freedom Caucus (@freedomcaucus) August 21, 2023